Operation Peacekeeper Outreach Workers are street-wise men and women trained in:

 Our tax I.D. is 94 6000 436.

 Operation Peacekeeper uses outreach workers in collaboration with government, community-based and faith-based organizations to:

 - Reduce gang-related violence in Stockton,

 - Reach out to gang-related youth and young adults, and

-- Provide resources for youth to abstain from a gang lifestyle and become productive members of society.
+- Provide resources for youth to avoid a gang lifestyle and become productive members of society.